How to Write the Coalition Application Essays 2019-2020

 A common theme holds these essays together (your interest in and connection to cultures that reach across national boundaries), but the focus of each essay is distinct.
 You don’t want to just write two or three essays all on the topic of your work with Model UN.
 The trick is to think about your essays as complementing each other to build a multi-dimensional picture of you.
 Of course, no set of 400-word essays will ever be enough to communicate the whole of your personality.
 The challenge is to pick and choose the collection of anecdotes and experiences that will make an admissions committee want to invite you to their campus so that they can learn more.

 One last note on word count: The Coalition Application suggests that your responses be between 300 and 400 words.
 However, some individual schools have specific word count limits that are higher or lower.
 Before you start writing your essays, you’ll want to check the length requirements on the essays for all of your target schools.
+Want to know your chances at hundreds of different schools?
+Calculate your chances for free right now.

 Coalition Application Essay Prompts